-Retired Adjunct Professor of Writing and Research at Charter Oak State College, Connecticut, USA.
-Also taught at University of Hartford. total of 13 years both.
-Prior to this a professional writer, editor, publicist, publisher for more than 30 years.
+Adjunct Professor of Writing, Research and Classical Rhetoric at Charter Oak State College, Connecticut, USA, for 10 years (retired end of 2020) and taught similarly at University of Hartford for three.
+Prior to this a professional writer, editor, publicist, publisher for more than 30 years in higher ed, aerospace, architecture, a CofC, journalism.
 Three degrees, including an MA in English & American Literature, Trinity College; BA, Communication Arts, Fordham College.
 MA thesis on George Orwell.
 Owner of Emanations Press.

 Thomas Jefferson once said in a letter to Isaac McPherson on August 13, 1813: “If nature has made any one thing less susceptible than all others of exclusive property, it is the action of the thinking power called an idea, which an individual may exclusively possess as long as he keeps it to himself; but the moment it is divulged, it forces itself into the possession of everyone, and the receiver cannot dispossess himself of it.
 Its peculiar character, too, is that no one possesses the less, because every other possesses the whole of it.
 He who receives an idea from me, receives instruction himself without lessening mine; as he who lights his taper at mine, receives light without darkening me…”